plumed/plumed2/user-doc/Miscelaneous.md

 could be split up into two files as shown below:

 \plumedfile
-DISTANCE ATOMS=0,1 LABEL=dist
+DISTANCE ATOMS=1,2 LABEL=dist
-INCLUDE FILE=toBeIncluded.dat
+INCLUDE FILE=toBeIncluded.inc
 \endplumedfile
-plus a "toBeIncluded.dat" file
+plus a "toBeIncluded.inc" file
-\plumedfile
+\plumedincludefile
+# this is toBeIncluded.inc
-RESTRAINT ARG=dist
+RESTRAINT ARG=dist AT=2.0 KAPPA=1.0
-\endplumedfile
+\endplumedincludefile

 However, when you do this it is important to recognize that \ref INCLUDE is a real directive that is only resolved after all the \ref comments have been stripped and the \ref ContinuationLines have been unrolled.
 This means it